TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 # Conclusion

 Our usage is a mix of short showers at high flow rates and indefinite showers at low flow rates.
 The NanoStore is a perfect fit for us.
-I like the flexibility the larger size gives us.
+I like the flexibility the larger 60L size gives us.
 It's reassuring that we can get a reasonable shower from stored heat alone.
 Even better, all this works with a 45°C store temperature.

 We're sticking with our 60L NanoStore.

+If you get one yourself, make sure they install it the right way up and that they use the right valves for the job.
+I'm very happy with the ESBE VTD500 diverting valve and VTA320 mixing valve we ended up with.
+I highly recommend OpenEnergy monitoring and Home Assistant to get the most out of your system.